Interview – Statkraft and the Future of Renewable Energy

 Ultra-Rapid EV charging is the fastest option when looking to charge your electric vehicle.
 Ultra-Rapid charging stations are most suitable for:

-Charging your electric vehicle at home requires an EV charger to be installed often to the outside of your home within charging distance of your vehicle.
+Charging your electric vehicle at home requires an EV charger to be installed.
+Often, the EV charger is installed on the outside of your home, or in a garage, within charging distance of your vehicle.
 There are various options in regards to speed of charge with the most common EV charging option for private use being 7kW.

 7kW charging points for the home are the most common options due to the fact that most homes can already support this charging option (single phase power supply).
 For every hour your vehicle is charging, a 7kW charge point will offer around 30 miles of charge.

 22kW charging points offer the fastest charging point options for home installation.
-However, your home must be compatible with three-phase power supply and in addition, your electric vehicle must also accept 22kW.
+However, your home must have a three-phase power supply and in addition, your electric vehicle must also accept 22kW charging.
+Many new EVs do, but ensure you check before installing an expensive charging point that you can’t make the most of.

-Although this is a faster charging option, the vast majority of home EV charging points are used to charge a driver’s vehicle overnight and therefore the noticeable difference is somewhat marginal to a user’s everyday use.
+Although this is a faster charging option, the vast majority of home EV charging points are used to charge a driver’s vehicle overnight and therefore, at a practical level, you may not even notice the difference.

-There are a few factors that could determine whether you choose a tethered or untethered ev charging solution for your at home ev charging, however for most it’s a simple choice between whether having the cable attached to the charging station permanently (tethered) or choosing to use a separate cable to attach and detach each time you start and finish charging.
+There are several factors that could determine whether you choose a tethered or untethered EV charging solution for your home.
+However, for most people, it’s a simple choice between having the cable attached to the charging station permanently (tethered) or choosing to use a separate cable to attach and detach each time you start and finish charging.

 Benefits of using an tethered EV charging station at home